Posted on: September 11, 2025

 What Is OSHA Training?

-OSHA training encompasses a range of courses designed to educate workers and employers on occupational safety and health standards set forth by the Occupational Safety and Health Administration.
+The Occupational Safety and Health Administration (OSHA) training encompasses a range of courses designed to educate workers and employers on occupational safety and health standards set forth by the Occupational Safety and Health Administration.
 These courses cover topics such as hazard recognition, injury prevention, and compliance with OSHA regulations.
 The goal of OSHA training is to promote a safe and healthful work environment and reduce the risk of workplace accidents and injuries.

 What Is the Difference Between General Industry and Construction?